 We take the following measures to reduce or eliminate worker exposure to crystalline silica dust on SWN operational sites:

-- Use of appropriate personal protective equipment, including respirators
+- Use of appropriate equipment, including respirators

 - Engineering controls and best practices, which are refined and improved through ongoing evaluation

 - New sand delivery methods using closed, mobile boxes that can be trucked directly to completion sites